Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 5. Key Takeaways

-Now that we have internet cookies explained in full, let’s review the main points.
+Now that we have explained what an internet cookie is in full, let’s review the main points.

-Cookies are a complex yet valuable tool in operating an online business.
-They’re not harmful, but the information they collect about users’ browsing habits is considered personal data.
+Cookies are one of the most complex yet valuable tools for operating an online business — they’re used for everything from analytics to remembering shopping cart items.
+Cookies are not harmful, but the information they collect about people’s browsing habits is considered personal data.

 The global call for greater user privacy rights and digital transparency has paved the way for emerging data laws that now target cookie use.
 Complying with legislation like the GDPR and the EU Cookie Law can be difficult business — but not complying can be financially damaging.